Homosexuality and the Anglican Communion: Church of England

 The Church of England has been discussing human sexuality, same-sex unions, and marriage.
-The church has announced plans to discuss the issue and to decide whether to allow priests to bless or perform same-sex marriages in 2022 at General Synod.
-The current position of the Church of England is that marriage is between a man and a woman.
+In 2023, the House of Bishops and General Synod approved of blessings for same-sex couples following a civil partnership or civil marriage.
+The commended prayers to bless same-sex couples, "Prayers of Love and Faith," may be used during regular church services while "standalone" services of blessing will require additional steps for approval.
+In December 2023, the first blessings approved for use during a regular church service took place.
+The canons of the Church of England currently state that "marriage is in its nature a union permanent and lifelong... of one man with one woman, to the exclusion of all others on either side", and consequently teaches that Holy Matrimony can only be between one man and one woman.
 The Church of England has also maintained the position that it supports celibate same-sex relationships including civil partnership.
-"We believe that Civil Partnerships still have a place, including for some Christian LGBTI couples who see them as a way of gaining legal recognition of their relationship."
 The House of Bishops and Archbishop's Council communicated that "The Church of England recognises that same-sex relationships often embody fidelity and mutuality.
 Civil partnerships enable these Christian virtues to be recognised socially and legally in a proper framework."
 A spokesperson for the Church of England, has reiterated that "the church has no truck with homophobia and even supports clergy who are in civil partnerships...(But) the Church of England's doctrine on marriage is [that it is between a man and a woman]."
 The current position, stated in 2014, of the House of Bishops is that it is not "willing for those who are in a same-sex marriage to be ordained to any of the three orders of ministry".
 At General Synod in July 2019, the church announced that same-gender couples may remain and be recognised as married when one spouse experiences gender transition provided that the spouses identified as opposite genders at the time of the marriage.

 Before 2000

 In 1979, the church publication Homosexual Relationships: A contribution to discussion appeared, but was "considered too liberal by many in the church".

 In 1989, a report to the House of Bishops by June Osborne, member of the Board for Social Responsibility, summarized direct testimony from lesbian and gay Christians.
 In 1990, the report was leaked, creating pressure for an official response to its topic.

 In December 1991, the House of Bishops issued Issues in Human Sexuality.
-In the preface, George Carey, Archbishop of Canterbury, described it as a document for "careful study and reflection".
 The conclusion of the document listed questions for reflection.
 According to the document, same-sex monogamous relationships were acceptable for lay people but not clergy.
 On the tenth anniversary of the publication of Issues in Human Sexuality, Michael Bourke, Bishop suffragan of Wolverhampton, wrote that "Issues aspired to help forward a debate on the subject", but rather than serving its stated purpose, "Issues has been presented as a consensus to which all bishops are expected to subscribe.
 Instead of enabling open and charitable discussion, it has served as an instrument of management and control."